Youth Development

 Experiential learning

 We make good use of the experiential learning cycle, as working on a river environment can be challenging.
-We spend time away from the river front loading and briefing the students so when we are in, on and around the river the student groups can collect their data with a reasonable degree of autonomy.
+We spend a good amount of time to conduct a comprehensive briefing, which allows river studies students to conduct themselves independently once they reach the test site.
 After each data collection is complete we review in small groups or as a whole, allowing students to share their findings with each other, reinforcing learning and helping to better prepare for following stages.
 This also creates a great teaching environment as many rivers are very noisy, so making use of some outdoor and indoor space away from the river creates a winning combination.

 River studies, girl in river with fishing waders and poll